-Although both reporting units' sales are below pre-pandemic levels, our sales for these units have improved sequentially since the fourth quarter 2020.
-The decrease in fair value for Aerospace, as compared to last year, is reflective of industry trends.
+The decrease in fair value for Aerospace, as compared to 2020, is reflective of industry trends.
 Demand for fabricated duct assemblies is near second quarter 2019 levels, but demand for welded and seamless tube products is still well below pre-pandemic levels.
 With the lingering impact from pandemic-related disruption in air travel and resulting buildup of aircraft and supply chain inventories, the industry is not anticipated to return to 2019 demand levels until 2024.
 While there is also a lag in recovery in the Work Furniture reporting unit, we continue to see strong demand for products sold for residential use and are beginning to see improved demand in the contract market.
 We are continuing to monitor all factors impacting these industries.
 If the adverse economic impact from the COVID-19 pandemic is longer than expected, we may not be able to achieve projected performance levels.
 If actual results of any of our reporting units materially differ from the assumptions and estimates used in the goodwill and long-lived asset valuation calculations, we could incur future impairment charges.
 These non-cash charges could have a material negative impact on our earnings.